-I appreciate how this story reveals not only our tendency to make assumptions about other people’s experiences, but, more importantly, shows us that not all forms of happiness are equal in depth.
-Happiness has always been a popular aspiration both inside and outside of Buddhist circles and I often wonder about the type of happiness we may be craving today.
+I appreciate how this story reveals not only our tendency to make assumptions about other people’s experiences but, more importantly, shows us that not all forms of happiness are equal in depth.
+Happiness has always been a popular aspiration both inside and outside of Buddhist circles, and I often wonder about the kind of happiness we may be craving today.
 Is it the same happiness that the Buddha was encouraging in early Buddhism?

 One big discovery that arose in my own spiritual practice was that I had been searching for the happiness my society, family and culture had conditioned me to seek—the happiness of mere well-being.
 In other words, it was the classic attempt to maximize pleasant experiences and minimize unpleasant experiences.
 As much as I knew intellectually the folly of this, it took practice to recognize my conditioning and see that, in fact, such attempts were leading me to a meaningless and hollow life filled with a sense of separateness.